 Which makes this period of time so critical in our history and why the most encouraging event for our democracy was when millions took to the streets over George Floyd.
 The miracle of it is that it seems to actually be working as a platform for tangible change and social awareness.
 I have a hunch why BLM seems to be sticking when other movements flamed out.
 It's because at heart, the vast majority of Americans are reasonable and committed to each other.
 The BLM movement has been careful and disciplined to not resonate as the 2020 version of the Black Panthers.
 There are no firebrand leaders like Eldridge Cleaver or Louis Farrakhan whipping up extremism and hatred.
 BLM's ask is simple, powerful and universal: Equal justice under the law.
 It's as fundamentally American as it gets.

 The other reason is the steady, daily does of sensational madness and hatred coming out of the White House and the GOP that's reached a critical mass.
 We're exhausted.
 Tired of the show.
 In a state of battered disbelief that the President of the United States can support a crackpot "doctor" who claims that alien DNA is a thing and that the root of sickness is demon sperm.
-We're sick of the drip, drip, drip of meanness, blame, corruption and gaslighting that oozes into our news cycles.
+We're sick of the drip, drip, drip of meanness, blame, corruption, and gaslighting that oozes into our news cycles.
 There was no question that George Floyd embodied everything about our polarities and choice about what kind of people we are and want to be.
 The protests are a primal scream against the bigotry, the literal crushing of individual freedom under the knee of power run amok.
 Against the murderous consequences of simply being black that has been a cancer in this country since its founding.
 That, coupled with a blatantly cruel, racist administration and Senate majority, our people, thankfully are choosing a path of justice.
-It's not over yet, but it's encouraging that more the two-thirds of us say "enough."
-The question is whether two-thirds of us will show up and say "enough" at the ballot box.
+It's not over yet, but it's encouraging that more the two-thirds of us are saying "enough."
+The question is whether two-thirds of us will show up and say "enough" at the ballot box in November.